sistemicorp/scripts/public/prism/drivers/pyboard/README.txt

+./prism/driver/pyboard is a port of the IBA01 code with all the IBA01 extera peripheral code removed, so this driver ONLY supports the PyBoard.
+The commands and filenames still refer to the "IBA01", but this is not IBA01 code.

 How to use these files...
 Read all of this, lots of info...

 1) How to setup a "fresh" MicroPython Pyboard ver 1.1 for use with Sistemi Prism: